> office

 Desks

 Working at home needn’t be a drag.
-Spending the day (or even the odd power-hour) behind an elegant desk will take the grind out of your 9-5.
-And these are all up to the job.
+Spending the day (or even the odd power-hour) behind an elegant desk will take the grind out of your nine-to-five.
+And we think these are all up to the job.

-- Set of 2 Gary Office Trestles designed by E. Gallina La Redoute
+- Gary Office Trestles (Set of two) La Redoute

 These trestle legs in wood and leather are a great way to create your own dining table.
-Either buy your own piece of tempered glass or wood or use a vintage door or length of worktop.
-Works well as a desk too.
+Either buy a piece of tempered glass or wood, or even use a vintage door or upcycled worktop.
+Works well as a desk, too.

 - Noya Vintage Desk with Rattan Panels La Redoute

-If your home office has to multi-task with another room or you live in a student bedsit then a desk with a natural screen is a brilliant idea.
-The rattan panels are on trend but it also means, if you position it right, that you can hide your work away at end end of the day without really having to tidy up or put it away as the panels will disguise it all for you.
-The panels are reversible so you can adapt to suit you and means you can also move it to different rooms and different layouts should the need arise.
+If your home office space has to multi-task, or you live in a student bedsit, then a desk with a natural screen is a brilliant idea.
+The rattan panels are on trend – but if positioned right, they also mean you can hide your work away at the end of the day without really having to tidy up, as the panels will disguise it all for you.
+The panels are reversible, too, so you can configure it to suit your space or use it in different rooms or with different layouts should the need arise.

 - Junius Walnut Linoleum Desk La Redoute

-This desk appears to be 50 per cent off at the time of writing (reduced from £1,100) so if you like it you better move fast.
-The styling is super simple and classic so it will work in a sitting room – add a pretty lamp for the evening and slide a laptop and paperwork into the drawer – or in the bedroom where it can do double duty as a dressing table.
-It’s made from walnut – move over oak we’re all about this darker pinkier tone now – with a lino top,which is made from linseed and therefore natural and sustainable.
-There is also a removeable cable location spot.
-This might be an investment but it will travel happily round several rooms in the house so you can use it forever
+This desk appears to be 50% off at the time of writing (reduced from £1,100!) so if you like it, you'd better move fast.
+The styling is super-simple and classic so it will work in a sitting room – add a pretty lamp for the evening and slide a laptop and paperwork into the drawer – or in the bedroom, where it can do double duty as a dressing table.
+It’s made from walnut (move over oak, we’re all about this darker, pinkier tone now) with a lino top, which is made from linseed and therefore natural and sustainable.
+There's also a removable cable compartment.
+Yes, it might be an investment price, but it will travel happily round several rooms in the house so you can use it as your needs evolve.

-It’s an investment piece but one that you will use for years and years whether it’s a desk for now and an occasional table later, or something that is passed down to a child or younger member of the family in their first home.
-The style is classic, the legs are slim, there are storage drawers but the really clever bit?
-A shelf that slides out at either end for those days when you are working two to a desk, or need an extra screen or even more paperwork.
+It’s an investment piece, but one that you will use for years and years whether as a desk for now and an occasional table later, or something that is passed down to a child or younger member of the family in their first home.
+The style is classic, the legs are slim, there are storage drawers – but the really clever bit?
+A shelf that slides out at either end for those days when you are working two to a desk, need an extra screen, or find yourself with extra paperwork to attend to.

 - Soren desk John Lewis

 WFH isn’t going away any time soon and our houses aren’t getting any bigger.
-This slim line mid-century inspired desk is perfect for an office which has to share with a bedroom or sitting room.
-The narrow legs mean it won’t dominate the space, the drawers can be switched to the side that suits you best and mean you can slide the work stuff away at the end of the day if you need to turn it into a dressing table or just leave it blank with a good lamp for the evening.
+This slim-line, mid-century-inspired desk is perfect for an office which has to double up as a bedroom or sitting room.
+The narrow legs mean it won’t dominate the space, the drawers can be switched to the side that suits you best, and allow you to slide the work stuff away at the end of the day if you need to turn it into a dressing table or just leave it clear with a good lamp for the evening.

 - Magosia Solid Walnut Desk La Redoute

-One of those valueable crossover pieces that will be useful for years and years.
-Use it as I have here as a dressing table that might make a place to WFH too.
-Move it into the sitting room (as shown on the site) to double up as a console table and desk or, finally, if you have an office, it's made for in there and you can use it for a desk top computer and keep pens in one place in the drawer.
+One of those valuable crossover pieces that will be useful for years and years.
+Use it (as I have here) as a dressing table that might make a place to WFH too.
+Move it into the sitting room to double up as a console table and desk.
+Or, finally, if you do have an office, it's made for in there and you can use it for a desktop computer and keep all your pads and pens together in the drawer.
 Another reason I like it?
 No brass tips on the legs.
-This is a pet hate but invariably makes things look cheaper and will date.
-This is simple, pared back, more classic and will therefore stand the test of time.
-Homily over.
+Yes, it's a pet hate – but they tend to look cheap and will date.
+This is simple, pared back classic and will stand the test of time.

-There's something very elegant and simple about this desk with its single drawer as the only embellisment.
-You can choose the size (they will even alter it to fit specifically for your needs so you can have it deeper or shallower depending on where you need it to go.
-A desk this minimal is surely an encouragement to work more tidily, or procrastinate for a while styling the top of it.
+There's something very elegant and simple about this desk with its single drawer as the sole embellishment.
+You can choose the size (they will even alter it to fit specifically for your needs), so you can have it deeper or shallower depending on where you need it to go.
+A desk this minimal is surely an encouragement to work more tidily, or procrastinate in style.

 -